 The main difference to consider when choosing between an HSI and a VSI crusher is the stage of your crushing circuit you are looking to add an impact crusher to.
 The biggest benefit an HSI crusher provides is that it can be both a primary and secondary crusher in your crushing circuit.
 VSI crushers are generally relegated to the end of the crushing circuit and are used as only a tertiary crusher.
 This, along with the fact that HSI crushers generally produce a better-quality end product, makes HSI crushers the better choice for most aggregate applications.

-Impact Crushers at Sepro Aggregates
+Impact Crushers at Sepro Crushing and Screening

 For more information about our impact crushers, as well as our other aggregate equipment and rock crushers, our aggregate experts are happy to help.
 Feel free to reach out if you need help finding the right rock crusher for your next contract.